 2. SafetyCulture known limitations

-- If the “search modified audits” step failed for any reason (e.g. iAuditor API is down for maintenance), audits may be missed.
+- If the “search modified inspections” step failed for any reason (e.g. iAuditor API is down for maintenance), inspections may be missed.

-- Some media (images) may not have completed uploading to the iAuditor backend if an audit report export is requested immediately after conducting the audit.
+- Some media (images) may not have completed uploading to the iAuditor backend if an inspection report export is requested immediately after conducting the inspection.

 3. Limits are also likely to apply to the connector of the service MS Flow is connecting to at the other end.
 Check the relevant documentation of that service for details